bognabognabogna/microbial_lag_calculator/README.md

 ## Supported methods and models

-Please note that within this library and README.md "method” refers to the way in which the lag phase is determined, while “model” refers to a set of equations that reproduce the entire microbial growth curve.
 `miLAG` aims to support a variety of of mathematical methods calculating microbial lag duration.
 Currently supported methods include:
 - tangent method,